Creating flows for an API from scratch

 • Your API Connect instance must contain at least one provider organization that you are authorized to access.
 The provider organization must include a catalog that contains an application with an owning consumer organization and a client ID.

-• Ensure that unified authoring is enabled for your instance.
-On the Designer tab of the API flow editor, click the Change API gateway settings icon Change API gateway settings icon, then enable unified authoring.
+• You must enable unified authoring for your instance.
+On the Designer tab of the API flow editor, click the Change API gateway settings icon Change API gateway settings icon, enable unified authoring, then click Save.

 About this task